AP-Skill-Development-Corporation/VEMU-EEE-2022/README.md

   - Inner Loop example
   - Data Structures explanation and practiced some hackerrank problems
   - List,Tuple methods with sample examples on each

+## Day-06(19-02-2022):
+  - Set,Dictionary and String Methods with sampel examples on each